pip/Octology/README.md

 #    Octology
  The ontology of 8.
 Ocho dude.
-Aucht! `$VERSION='0.0';$d8VS='L5TMJ8IT';`
+Hachi-desu.
+Wheet.
+Aucht! `$VERSION='0.0';$d8VS='L64MNOPQ';`

-What is an ontology, you may ask (behind your mask)?
-Essentially quarantined from deadly spread of SARS CoV-2 CoronaVirus?
-See l8st `cJ` && `CJ` 4 d8a;
+`dic ontology`:  # query the dictd (Dictionary-Daemon) for salient definitions that project visitors might find inform8ive;

-<ol><li>n.
-(Computer Science) a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical and contains all the relevant
+<ol><li>n. `(Computer Science)` a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical
-  entities and their rel8ions.</li>
+      and contains all the relevant entities and their rel8ions.</li>
-    <li>n.
-(Philosophy) the metaphysical study of the n8ure of being and existence.</li>
+    <li>n. `(Philosophy      )` the metaphysical study of the n8ure of being and existence.</li>
-    <li>n.
-(Logic) the set of entities presupposed by a theory.</li>
+    <li>n. `(Logic           )` the set of entities presupposed by a theory.</li>
 </ol>

-I expect after some point (probably passed) anyone who studies Octology thoroughly would become able to develop any new videogame and problem-solve.
+I expect after some point (probably passed) anyone who studies Octology thoroughly would be able to develop new video-games and problem-solve well.

-"Perl 5 was a machine-shop for making other tools." -LarryWall on d8=J6K TPCiP interview.
-I'd like Octology to be regarded similarly for game tools.
+"Perl 5 was a machine-shop for making other tools." -LarryWall `d8=J6K` TPCiP interview.
+I'd like Octology to be regarded similarly for game-tools.

-Please watch the [5-and-a-half minute video](https://YouTu.be/Oul8KrS7TQk) which is what I presented as a Lightning-Talk during the-Perl-Conference-in-the-Cloud on June 24th, 2020.
+Please watch the [5-and-a-half minute video](https://YouTu.be/Oul8KrS7TQk) which is what I presented as a Lightning-Talk during the-Perl-Conference-in-the-Cloud on June 24th, 2020 (`d8=K6O`).
+Hopefully I will be giving another talk at the 2021 Perl/Raku Conference (`d8=L69`);

 <!-- even though of course originally above command && below screen shot lists were each Top8, they're now more focused on just most public Top6 or 4 -->
 ## Current Top Screen Shots